sugarcane-mk/speaker_classification/Speech_calssification.md

 ### 1. **Data Organization**

-The speech audio data is organized in the `torgo/audio/class/speakername/audio.wav` format, and the Whisper embeddings are stored as `.npy` files in the `torgo/embeddings/class/embedding_file.npy` directory.
+The speech audio data is organized in the `data/audio/class/speakername/audio.wav` format, and the Whisper embeddings are stored as `.npy` files in the `torgo/embeddings/class/embedding_file.npy` directory.

 - **Audio Files**:
-  - `torgo/audio/mild/speaker1/audio.wav`
+  - `data/audio/mild/speaker1/audio.wav`
-  - `torgo/audio/moderate/speaker2/audio.wav`
+  - `data/audio/moderate/speaker2/audio.wav`
-  - `torgo/audio/severe/speaker3/audio.wav`
+  - `data/audio/severe/speaker3/audio.wav`

 - **Embeddings**:
-  - `torgo/embeddings/mild/embedding_speaker1.npy`
+  - `data/embeddings/mild/embedding_speaker1.npy`
-  - `torgo/embeddings/moderate/embedding_speaker2.npy`
+  - `data/embeddings/moderate/embedding_speaker2.npy`
-  - `torgo/embeddings/severe/embedding_speaker3.npy`
+  - `data/embeddings/severe/embedding_speaker3.npy`

 ### 2. **Extracting Embeddings Using Whisper**

 The Whisper model is used to extract embeddings from the audio files.
 You can modify the code to extract embeddings if you don’t have them yet.
-Here’s a sample function to [https://github.com/sugarcane-mk/whisper/blob/main/extract_embeddings.py](extract embeddings) from audio using Whisper
+Here’s a sample function to [extract embeddings](https://github.com/sugarcane-mk/whisper/blob/main/extract_embeddings.py) from audio using Whisper.

+Note : The embeddings are extracted from final layer of the model you can also extract from inial layer or any specified layer of the model.

 ### 3. **Training the SVM Classifier**